espretto/coworking/readme.md

 - [ ] make the number of workers adapt to the number of tasks
 - [ ] test behaviour of component outage

+## Issues

+- [ ] do not expose object ids but, use slugs where available

 ## Resources
 - task queue: https://adamj.eu/tech/2020/02/03/common-celery-issues-on-django-projects/